 The process of running Linux apps on a Chromebook requires loading the essential Linux packages to run a terminal window in a sandbox environment within the browser User Interface.
 You then use APT commands to get and install desired Linux applications.

 Work in Progress

-Then came integration of Android Apps running within the Chromebook environment.
-That let you run Android apps in a Chrome browser tab or in a separate window.
+Then came the integration of Android Apps running within the Chromebook environment.
+That lets you run Android apps in a Chrome browser tab or in a separate window.
 The latter option gives the illusion of being a separate app window, as on an Android phone or tablet.

 Not all Chromebooks can run Android apps, though.
 The older the model, the less likely it has Android support.
 Now that same concept is integrating Linux applications within the Chromebook environment.
 Linux apps run as a standalone program in a special Linux container on top of the Chrome OS.

 You have two options for managing Linux software on a Chromebook.
 One is to use the APT command line statements within a terminal window to get and install/uninstall each Linux application.
 The other strategy is to use APT to install access to the Debian software repository and use a graphical package manager tool to install and remove Linux applications.